Ministry of Defence

 Robert William Leslie

 Able Seaman Royal Navy HMS "Greyhound" Lost when the Destroyer was sunk by dive bombers in the Krithia Channel off Crete during the evacuations 22 May 1941.
 Aged 21.
-Son of Mr Moore and Mrs Winifred Moore of Seaford Commemorated on The Portsmouth Naval Memorial, Southsea.
+Son of Mr Moore and Mrs Winifred Moore of Seaford No known grave.
+Commemorated on Portsmouth Naval Memorial, Southsea.

 MORGAN